singh1114/best/_posts/2017-09-12-copy-paste-vim-content-on-system-clipboard.md

 ---
+layout: post
 title: How to copy paste vim content to system clipboard
-date: 2017-09-12 00:08:37 Z
+date: 2017-09-12T00:08:37.000Z
+description: >-
+  How to copy paste and move content in vim around for faster and productive typing.
+published: true
+tags:
+  - vim
+  - bash
+  - productivity
 categories:
-- Vim
+  - vim
   - bash
-author: Ranvir Singh
-comments: true
-layout: post
+  - productivity
 ---

 Hello folks,

 Today I am going to share the solution for the problem which I was facing for a long time.
 I have been using Vim editor from a long time now.
 With Vim we can work on our things without other interruptions.
 In other words it is the tool for increasing the productivity of the developer.
 If you haven't heard about Vim.
-[Here]({{ site.baseurl }}/categories/#Vim) are some relevant content about Vim which you can read to get more insight of the great text editor.
+[Here](/categories/#vim) are some relevant content about Vim which you can read to get more insight of the great text editor.

-### **The Problem**
+## The Problem: How to copy paste content in vim

 This problem faced is very basic and at the same time it is very irritating.
 We can copy-paste stuff within Vim quite easily by using the visual mode of Vim.
 But when it comes to pasting some stuff from the browser or some other source, it becomes quite difficult to do that.
 On my local system when copying stuff from the browser and used to paste in the Vim text editor, the text either got scatter with different indentation.
 Being a python developer, I don't like anything which is not properly highlighted.

-### **The solution**
+## The solution

 Now that we have shared the problem, it's time to share the solution.
 First of all, we should know whether our code editor can simply do the things that we want it to do or not.
 For that apply the following command while using the vim in the escape/command mode.